 Quite a few of our Basingstoke customers have incorporated Astro turf around their hot tub area providing a user-friendly surface from which to access the spa.

 Others have created a decked area to compliment the hot tub that extends on to a barbeque/dining area giving even the smallest garden the best possible entertaining scene.
 We can help with the design of garden spaces and we have specialists throughout the Basingstoke area who can provide additional help with decking or landscaping.
 Generally the hot tub is installed first and then the garden completed around it.
 In these instances we recommend returning to Basingstoke to commission the hot tub at a later date when all ground works have been completed.
+To give the area an extra lift why not incorporate one of our automated cover systems providing protection from the weather all year round.

 We also suggest that access to all sides of the hot tub are available should any service work be necessary in the future.
 This may require any decking to be structured in such a way that removal and access is as easy as possible.
 The style and performance of each hot tub will sometimes dictate the access required all of which would be covered during a site visit to your Basingstoke home.